sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 Here is a sample workflow on how to transform your patch to git:

  * First make sure that your patch has the correct meta data by exporting it.
- * Make a new branch in your local machine:
+ * Make a new branch on your local machine:
 {{{
 $ git checkout -b combinat/kschur master
 $ git branch